 - Patients receiving coadministration of angiotensin-converting enzyme inhibitors and mammalian target of rapamycin inhibitor (temsirolimus, sirolimus, or everolimus) therapy may be at increased risk for rapid swelling.
 Intestinal rapids swelling has been reported in patients treated with angiotensin-converting enzyme inhibitors

-- Dry hacking nonproductive cough may occur within a few months of treatment; consider other causes of cough before discontinuation
+- Dry hacking and nonproductive cough may occur within a few months of treatment; consider other causes of cough before discontinuation

 - Elevated potassium levels may occur with angiotensin-converting enzyme inhibitors; risk factors include kidney dysfunction, diabetes mellitus, and simultaneous use of potassium-sparing diuretics and potassium supplements; use cautiously if at all with these agents